sa-tre/satre-specification/docs/source/roles.md

   - People responsible for ensuring the TRE is operating correctly and that all processes are working as intended, and being followed by other roles.
 See {ref}`quality_management`.
 * - Top Management
   - People who lead and control an organisation at the highest level.
 This definition is taken from *ISO 9000:2015* and in this context refers to the most senior governance official who own the risks associated with TRE research, can make decisions and allocate resources.
 See {ref}`risk_ownership_process`.
-* - Information Asset Owner
-  - This could be the custodian or owner of a dataset, project or other information asset within a TRE.

 ```